• Home

 The story of this unique Sapporo soup curry begins in Sapporo, the capital city of Hokkaido, in the 1970s.
 The original soup curry was created in Sapporo in the early 70s, inspired by Chinese/Korean medicinal soups and various Southeast Asian and South Asian curries.
 With this inspiration, local chefs began experimenting with a new type of Japanese curry.

 They wanted to create something different from the thick, roux-based traditional Japanese curry that was already a national staple.
 The result was a light, broth-like curry, a dish that celebrated the bountiful produce of Hokkaido soup cuisine.
 Over the next few decades, it evolved from a cult favorite into a signature dish of the region, a true expression of Sapporo’s culinary identity.
+While the ingredients may differ, the emotional role of soup feels deeply recognizable across both cultures.

-What Makes this Japanese Curry Stand Out?
+What Makesthis Japanese Curry Soup Stand Out?

 An assortment of colourful whole spices displayed together, showcasing the key ingredients used to build the deep, layered flavour of Hokkaido soup curry.